Clemson, South Carolina

 Clemson (/ˈklɛmpsən, ˈklɛmzən/) is a city in Pickens and Anderson counties in the U.S. state of South Carolina.
-Clemson is home to Clemson University; in 2015, the Princeton Review cited the town of Clemson as ranking #1 in the United States for "town-and-gown" relations with its resident university.
+Clemson is adjacent to Clemson University, and is identified with it.
+In 2015, the Princeton Review cited the town of Clemson as ranking #1 in the United States for "town-and-gown" relations with its resident university.
 The population of the city was 17,681 at the 2020 census.

-Clemson is part of the Greenville-Spartanburg-Anderson, South Carolina Combined Statistical Area.
-Most of the city is in Pickens County, which is part of the Greenville-Mauldin-Anderson Metropolitan Statistical Area.
-A small portion is in Anderson County.
+Clemson is part of the Greenville-Anderson-Greer, SC Metropolitan Statistical Area, which is also included in the Greenville-Spartanburg-Anderson, SC Combined Statistical Area.

-History and background
+History

 European Americans settled here after the Cherokee were forced to cede their land in 1819.
 They had lived at Keowee, and six other towns along the Keowee River as part of their traditional homelands in the Southeast.
 They migrated and settled in Tennessee and deeper into Georgia and Alabama, before most were subjected to forced Indian Removal in 1839 to Indian Territory (now Oklahoma).

 The community was originally named Calhoun.
-Clemson University, founded in 1889, has developed as a large public university that dominates the town and serves as a cultural center.
-Its campus developed south of the original town.
-This was renamed as Clemson in 1943, reflecting its identification with the university.
+Clemson University was founded in 1889 and located south of the original town.
+In 1943, the town was renamed to Clemson, reflecting its identification with the adjacent university.
+Clemson University has since developed into a large public university that defines the town and serves as a cultural center.
 A small, multi-block downtown has some housing, retail and restaurants.

 The university provides housing for students, but many students live off campus in a wide variety of apartment complexes.
 Outside the downtown, there are few paved sidewalks, but some streets have bike paths.
 The city's comprehensive plan has a historic preservation component to apply to keep a range of structures in the area.

 The Clemson (train) Depot, built in 1893, was renovated in 2001; it now houses the local chamber of commerce and visitor center.
 The station was temporarily closed in 2016 for a road project, but was reopened in 2019.
 U.S. Route 123 runs along the northern end of the city and its edges have been developed with typical suburban-style shopping centers.